nicemarcela/curl_project/src/pages/posts/002- KatrynaHoward.md

 #####The most important step when styling her hair:

-"Detangling in the shower with my fingers while my hair is dripping wet prior to styling, and keeping a spray bottle with water on hand.
+"Detangling in the shower with my fingers while my hair is dripping wet before styling, and keeping a spray bottle with water on hand.
 My hair works with products when my curls are DRIPPING WET.
 I'm all for getting my day 1 wash 'n go hair down RIGHT so I can extend them curls into day 2-5 hair, more volume each day w/o worrying about restyling."

-The most difficult aspect of when Kat, *and the majority of us*, was learning to love her natural hair was understanding it's normal to have differing textures across our curly heads:
+The most difficult aspect of when Kat, *and the majority of us*, was learning to love her natural hair was understanding it's normal to have different textures across our curly heads:

 "I used to be disappointed that my hair didn't all look the same texture and be impatient when having to cater to different areas differently.
 I.e: The hair along my hairline tends to frizz more and a central piece at the top back middle of my hair feels way more dry/undefined.
-I learned to put extra tlc into these areas when deep conditioning and styling and appreciating the depth of my genetics and kinky texture.
+I learned to put extra TLC into these areas when deep conditioning and styling and appreciating the depth of my genetics and kinky texture.

 *A trick I love is finger coiling around my hairline to help tame those areas and going into day 3-4 hair.
 Or picking my hair into a fro to embrace a less put together, fro loving look.*"

 #####Innersense is the brand she recommends the most:

 "Because they are clean products that I've tested that work really well and are buildable with my hair.
 Being conscious and intentional with clean/organic ingredients is something I'd like to learn more about.
 As well as Rizos curls, it's Latina made/owned and you get alot of product for your money.
-I prioritize being intentional with supporting Black/Brown/Women owned businesses whenever possible, they are slowly being carried in accessible stores like Target."
+I prioritize being intentional with supporting Black/Brown/Women-owned businesses whenever possible, they are slowly being carried in accessible stores like Target."

-#####Her styling go-tos:
+#####Her styling go-to's:

-Since eliminating devacurl from my routine about 8 months ago now, my go tos have been:
+Since eliminating DevaCurl from my routine about 8 months ago now, my go tos have been:

  \* Kinky Curly Knot Today leave-in
  \* Innersense Quiet Curl Cream
- \* Innersense i create hold gel or Eco style gel black castor oil + flax seed
+ \* Innersense I create hold gel or Eco style gel black castor oil + flax seed
  \* to refresh curls: water/ Rizos Curls spray / Olaplex bonding oil

-I sometimes switch out above products with:
+I sometimes switch out the above products with:
  \* Rizos Curls Curl Defining Cream
  \* Pattern leave-in, strong hold gel, Curl Cream
- \* Recently have also been loving Rizos Curls Flexi dentangling brush, it actually works really well with my hair unlike a Denman brush.
+ \* Recently I have also been loving Rizos Curls Flexi detangling brush, it actually works really well with my hair, unlike a Denman brush.

 #####A piece of advice from Katryna: